 - The right to privacy and access to information to protect user safety by authorities

-All the content on our website is grounded in academic research.
-We believe in partnerships and regularly invite input from legal practitioners, academics, judges, psychologists, educational policymakers and families through interviews, surveys, research studies, and publications.
+During the project, we supported partnerships and regularly invited input from legal practitioners, academics, judges, psychologists, educational policymakers and families through interviews, surveys, research studies, and publications.
+Despite this project having been completed, we still contribute to the landscape of addressing cyberbullying.
 Whether you are a fellow academic organization, a school, a community group or an NGO, we would love to hear from you.

 We would like to thank the following organizations for their partnership and support: